Starbase Indy

-Starbase Indy has also launched a related podcast, the Starbase Indy Podcast, which interviews people who are inspired by Star Trek or science fiction to work toward a hopeful future in the real world.
+SBI has also launched a related podcast, the Starbase Indy Podcast, which interviews people who are inspired by Star Trek or science fiction to work toward a hopeful future in the real world.
 The podcast has included actors, writers, artists, directors, scientists, academics, and researchers, many of whom have spoken at the live event in November.

-Starbase Indy is held annually during the Friday through Sunday of Thanksgiving weekend in Indianapolis, Indiana.
-It draws attendees mainly from the Midwestern United States, but attendees have registered from as far away as Germany and Australia.

 History

 The idea for Starbase Indy germinated after Indianapolis Star Trek fans attended a convention in St. Louis, and decided to create their own convention.
 The first Starbase Indy was held in March 1988 in the Adam's Mark Hotel, and the main guest-stars were Michael Dorn, who portrayed Worf in Star Trek: The Next Generation, and Mark Lenard, who played Sarek on Star Trek: The Original Series.
 The convention moved to the Marriott East in Indianapolis, and the now-traditional Thanksgiving weekend.

 Beginning in 1989, the convention adopted "The Next Generation" as part of its name, then "The Third Generation" in 1990, and so on.
 With "Starbase Indy: The Eighth Generation" in 1995, the local organizing committee ended the initial run of Starbase Indy.
 In 2004, after a professional convention-company bowed out, a new fan-run committee organized "Starbase Indy: the Ninth Generation."
 In 2008 Vulkon Entertainment, which had planned to take over the convention, bowed out days before the event.
 Local fans put together a one-day event, known as Freekon, and later in 2009 began meeting monthly to plan the 2009 Starbase Indy convention.
 The local organizing-committee has continued the Thanksgiving-weekend tradition ever since.

 For 2011, due to the hotel schedule, the convention had to be moved to Dec.
 9–11.
 For 2012, the convention returned to its three-day Thanksgiving-weekend tradition.
 In 2015, Starbase Indy returned to its original home, now known as the Wyndham Indianapolis West.

-In 2017, Starbase Indy began a rebranding effort, adopting a new mission statement, "Celebrating Star Trek's vision of the future by promoting humanitarianism and STEM education today."
-While continuing the "Geek Family Thanksgiving Tradition" convention programming, organizers are also increasing the amount of science-programming available at the convention.
-In 2021, the live event was back at the Indianapolis Marriott East, where it is expected to stay through 2024.
+In 2017, Starbase Indy began a rebranding effort, not only reorganizing as a 501(c)(3), but also adopting a new mission statement, "Celebrating Star Trek's vision of the future by promoting humanitarianism and STEM education today."
+While continuing the "Geek Family Thanksgiving Tradition" convention programming, organizers also work to increase the amount of science-programming available at the convention.
+In 2021, the live event was back at the Indianapolis Marriott East, where it is expected to stay through 2025.